paulblessing/kh2-rando-tracker/README.md

   - Can do this in any place the drive form appears in the tracker window
   - Can do this to indicate form levels gained using auto forms before the actual drive form has been obtained
-- Place items in the Garden of Assemblage location to indicate that they were items that were in the 3 GoA chests or items that you started the seed with
+- Place items in the Garden of Assemblage location to indicate that they were items that were in the 3 GoA chests or items that you started the seed with.
+Can also use this as a place to put Second Chance and Once More if they were found on keyblades.
+- Drive forms and torn pages placed in locations with a revealed hint will display an Ansem report icon indicating that form or page was hinted, making it easier to determine if all drive forms or torn pages have been hinted.

 #### Broadcast window